 These feelings can lead to or be combined with low self-esteem and low self-worth possibly leading to isolation and depression.

-As with other issues, responses to stress and states of anxiety may have roots in early life negative (including traumatic) experiences which were through later experiences.
+As with other issues, responses to stress and states of anxiety may have roots in early childhood negative experiences whose impact is reinforced through later negative experiences.

-Then there is opportunity for healing and release from the issue and realise more peace in life.
+Counselling can provide the opportunity for healing, release from the issue and realise more peace in life for you.